 INTRODUCTION

 Hepatitis C virus (HCV) infection is a global health problem reported from all parts of the world.
-HCV was characterised by Choo et al and Kuo G et al[1,2] in 1989.
+HCV was characterised by Choo et al and Kuo et al[1,2] in 1989.
 As per WHO report, about 3% world population is having HCV infection with 170 million people becoming as chronic carriers of HCV[3].
 These people always remain at high risk of developing cirrhosis of liver and hepatocellular carcinoma (HCC) in later years.
 There is an increase in the cases of HCC with 1%-7% chronic HCV infected patients developing HCC after establishment of cirrhosis[4,5].
 HCC caused by HCV infection is a prominent indication for liver transplant[6].

 HCV is an enveloped RNA virus included under Flaviviridae family[7].
 It has 9.6 kb single standard RNA with positive polarity.
 HCV genome encodes a long protein of 3000 amino acids which undergoes proteolysis to yield structural proteins (Envelop E1, E2 and Core) and nonstructural proteins (P7, NS2, NS3, NS4A, NS4B, NS5A and NS5B)[8].
 Whereas structural proteins play important role in its morphological features and entry into the host cell, nonstructural proteins are involved mainly in viral replication, assembly and pathogenesis of diseases caused.
 HCV genome is highly heterogeneous with 32%-35% variations in different HCV genotypes[9].
 Based on current reports at least seven genotypes and several subtypes of HCV have been reported till date[10].
 Although, variability of genomic sequence has been reported throughout the viral genome, the E1 and E2 regions have been reported to be maximally variable [10].